Aung-Zay-CS/Defensive-Security/10-EndPoint-Monitoring.md

 - `SELECT count(*) from programs;`
 - `select uid, pid, name, path from processes;`
 - `select name,install_location from programs where name LIKE ‘%wireshark%’;`

+## Conclusion

+In this module, Endpoint monitoring solutions are complex to understand and such solutions are integrated with SIEM or 24/7 monitoring.
+Do more Practice and Expert it!. <br>
+**6/27/2024** <br>
+Contributed By - Jord@n